There’s no denying it any longer: Your brand needs video.

 There are a number of tools and apps, both free and paid, that you can use to create, promote, and analyze your brand account on YouTube.
 Schedule videos in advance or create high-quality content right from an app.
 Check the Shopify App Store for plenty of options that integrate directly with your store.

 In 2023, the average time spent consuming online video content is 17 hours per person, per week.
 There’s no doubt that consumers are looking to video to help them discover brands and learn about new products.
 Brands of all sizes are harnessing the power of video to grow YouTube channels and convert viewers to customers.

 With competition at an all-time high, take every chance you have to reach your target audience.
 Create your YouTube channel, start uploading videos, and invest in a video marketing strategy today.

 YouTube marketing FAQ

-- Builds credibility for your business
+- It builds credibility and trust for your brand

-What is the difference between YouTube and Google?
+What is the cost of YouTube marketing?